airbytehq/airbyte/docs/connector-development/config-based/overview.md

 1. Requester: Describes how to submit requests to the API source
 2. Paginator: Describes how to navigate through the API's pages
-3. Record selector: Describes how to extract records from an HTTP response
+3. Record selector: Describes how to extract records from a HTTP response
 4. Stream Slicer: Describes how to partition the stream, enabling incremental syncs and checkpointing

 Each of those components (and their subcomponents) are defined by an explicit interface and one or many implementations.